tailscale/tailscale-android/README.md

 The official release uses the app identifier `com.tailscale.ipn`;
 custom builds should use a different identifier.

+## Running in the Android emulator

+By default, the android emulator uses an older version of OpenGL ES, which results in a black screen when opening the Tailscale app.
+To fix this, with the emulator running:

+ - Open the three-dots menu to access emulator settings
+ - To to `Settings > Advanced`
+ - Set "OpenGL ES API level" to "Renderer maximum (up to OpenGL ES 3.1)"
+ - Close the emulator.
+ - In Android Studio's emulator view (that lists all your emulated devices), hit the down arrow by the virtual device and select "Cold boot now" to restart the emulator from scratch.

+The Tailscale app should now render correctly.

+Additionally, there seems to be a bug that prevents using the system-level Google sign-in option (the one that pops up a system-level UI to select your Google account).
+You can work around this by selecting "Other" at the sign-in screen, and then selecting Google from the next screen.

 ## Bugs

 Please file any issues about this code or the hosted service on